 Net loss.
-The impact to net loss in 2007 and 2006 of asset impairment charges, impairment of franchises, extinguishment of debt, and gain on sale of discontinued operations, net of related tax effects, at Charter Holdings was to increase net loss by approximately \$267 million and decrease net loss by approximately \$160 million, respectively, and at CCH II and CCO Holdings was to increase net loss by \$264 million and decrease net loss by approximately \$52 million for each, respectively.
+The impact to net loss in 2007 and 2006 of asset impairment charges, impairment of franchises, extinguishment of debt, and gain on discontinued operations, net of related tax effects, was to increase net loss by approximately \$245 million and decrease net loss by approximately \$55 million, respectively.